The HSE has launched a national recruitment campaign in order to create a national panel for Student Paramedics.

 The recruitment process has several stages.
 Having successfully completed Stage 1 (the initial application, by the deadline) successful candidates will be invited to undertake a Verbal Evaluation and an Analytical Reasoning Test (in person in Dublin).
 Those who are successful at the aptitude test stage will be invited to a structured interview.
 All campaign information including eligibility requirements and the application process can be found here on the HSE website.

 Application Form on HSE website here (deadline is 12 noon on Wednesday 10th April 2019)

 Verbal Evaluation and Analytical Reasoning Testing (supervised tests are taken in Dublin)

 Eligibility Sift in line with course entry requirements and necessary licensing documentation

 Career Services – The Entrance Exam Experts run renowned preparation courses to help candidates who are serious about passing the selection process.
-Our preparation courses have helped hundreds of candidates to successfully join the HSE as Paramedics.
+Our preparation courses have helped hundreds of candidates to successfully join the HSE as Student Paramedics.
 Our one of a kind online paramedic aptitude test preparation course is now available to book.

 This course includes tuition on the aptitude tests and the interview (Stage 2 & 4):